carterjbastian/yalnix-operating-system/README.md

-Yalnix Operating System
+# Yalnix Operating System

 Authors:  Carter J. Bastian, KC Beard
           November 2015.
 15F

-CAUTION: Viewing or using the code in this repository is a violation of the Dartmouth Honor Code if you are in or will ever be in CS58 (Operating Systems).
+## Honor Code Violation Disclaimer:
+This is work done as an assignment for Dartmouth College's CS58.
+If you are currently enrolled at Dartmouth college and will ever take this course, **downloading, using, modifying, running, or even looking at this code is an honor code violation.** Please don't; it is not for you.

+If you are a professor teaching this course and wish for me to take down the REPO, shoot me an email at carter.bastian1@gmail.com, and I'll be happy to do so.

+## Description
 Note that a full description and documentation of the project and the operating system is available in the file yalnix2015.pdf